How to stop Fainting: Understanding Treatments

 Unfortunately, we can’t just tell or will the blood vessels to stop blood pooling.
-However, we can help stop blood pooling by using the powerful muscles in out calf, thighs and buttocks to help.
-These are called ISOMETRIC COUNTER PRESSURE Exercises .
+However, we can help stop blood pooling by using the powerful muscles in our calves, thighs and buttocks to help.
+These are called ISOMETRIC COUNTER PRESSURE EXERCISES.

-Try tensing up your calves, thigh and buttock muscles which will squeeze the blood back up towards the heart.
+Try tensing up your calves, thigh and buttock muscles which will squeeze the blood back up towards the heart and brain to improve symptoms.
 Do this before you stand up OR when you are standing for a while to stop the blood pooling down.

 In addition the squeezing your leg muscles, you can help prevent blood pooling by wearing Compression tights or socks.
 Ideally, we would suggest Grade 2 waist height compression tights.
 Your NHS GP can prescribe made to measured stockings or tights – although the choice of colours may be limited.